-The most desirable method of paying accounts is by cheque bearing the signature of two signing officers who have examined a properly detailed invoice, statement or another supporting voucher.
-The basis of the disbursements system is a manual cheque with stub that can be obtained from the bank or computer form cheque with stub that can be ordered from most printers (e.g., ASAP Cheques).
+The most desirable method of paying accounts and that is by cheque bearing the signature of two signing officers who have examined a properly detailed invoice, statement or other supporting voucher.
+The basis of the disbursements system is a manual cheque with stub that can be obtained from the bank or computer form cheque with stub that can be ordered from most printers.

-The signing officers should not, at any time, sign a cheque until they are fully aware of the transaction involved and understand completely its terms and then only after the account has been presented to, and approved by either the wardens, parish council or their delegate.
-It may seem convenient to pay accounts by cash, but the practice should be avoided for all but minor transactions in the interest of orderly and controlled procedures and the maintenance of substantive records.
-If petty cash is used treasurers must have accurate record keeping of these cash transactions and reconcile them when needed.
+The signing officers should not, at any time, sign a cheque until they are fully aware of the transaction involved and understand completely its terms and then only after the account has been presented to, and approved by, the group or committee to which the account applies.
+A Treasurer or other officer should never complete a cheque or cheques and seek out a second signing officer who goes through the formality of signing without any or perhaps only a cursory examination of the detail relative to the expenditure.

+It is realized that many arguments and objections could be raised against strict adherence to the forgoing recommendations but the signature is a safeguard against careless methods.
+It may seem convenient to pay accounts by cash but the practice should be avoided for all but minor transactions in the interest of orderly and controlled procedures and the maintenance of substantive records.